grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 Percy was beginning to relax into her normal state of quiet patience for submerged daytime running.
 She was even considering hitting the rack for a few hours of sleep.
 Fifteen silent minutes passed as she worked steadily on a cigarillo.
 But the tobacco wasn't doing what she needed it to.
 She gave up on it and stubbed the coal out against the sole of her boot.
 She tossed the cold remaining stump at an empty and rusting tomato can strapped to a post near Owen's feet.
 In her head she made the call --- it was the rack for her.
 She hooked the toes of her boots around the rails of the ladder and slipped down to the sonar compartment below.

-Hemi's bulk say stone still at the sonar station.
+Hemi's bulk stayed stone still at the sonar station.
 He had the big earpieces clamped tightly to his ears.
-PErcy was about to step past him, making her way to the narrow forward stair that would take her down to her captain's quarters when he slowly raised one hand.
-SHe stopped in her track, staring at the back of his massive head.
+Percy was about to step past him, making her way to the narrow forward stair that would take her down to her captain's quarters when he slowly raised one hand.
+She stopped in her track, staring at the back of his massive head.

 Three seconds passed.